-Trump and Abe aim to lessen tension over trade and North Korea
+Trump says 5 locations are being considered for Kim Jong Un meeting

 But there is little to suggest Trump will be deterred from holding the meeting with North Korea's leader, which is expected by late May or early June.

-"I am in Florida and looking forward to my meeting with Prime Minister Abe of Japan.
-Working on Trade and Military Security," Trump tweeted on Tuesday morning.
+"I'd like to commend Donald's courage," Abe said on Tuesday, referring to Trump's decision to meet with Kim.

-Trump is set to meet Abe on Tuesday afternoon for a meeting focused intently on North Korea before hosting a formal welcoming ceremony on the Mar-a-Lago lawn.
+Trump and Abe's Tuesday afternoon meeting was set to be focused intently on North Korea before a formal welcoming ceremony on the Mar-a-Lago lawn.
 Later, the two men and their wives will dine together.
-The talks will continue on Wednesday, expanding to include trade issues, before a news conference and another joint dinner.
+The talks will continue Wednesday, expanding to include trade issues, before a news conference and another joint dinner.

 It amounts to hours of face time for Abe, who is the foreign leader Trump has met and spoken with the most since entering office last year.
 The Japanese leader has focused on fostering the relationship, including orchestrating multiple rounds of golf and ordering up white ball caps emblazoned with the words: "Donald & Shinzo: Make Alliance Even Greater."